twyinaiml/data-app1/README.md

 # Finding

 # Summary
 In general, the average coupon acceptance ratio is low while customers are driving in different scenarios.
 However, we see coupon acceptance ratio increases to more than 70% when we target a special group of customers.
-For instance, customers who visits bars more often and age under 30 have a higher ratio to accept bar coupons.
+For instance, customers who visited bars more often and age under 30 have a higher ratio to accept bar coupons.
 This indicates that we should associate coupon types with customer shopping bahaviors and their characteristics in order to improve acceptance ratio.